A general randomized test for Alpha: Model and assumptions

 \begin{definition} The sequence $\left\{ m_{t},-\infty <t<\infty \right\} $ forms an $\mathcal{L}_{\nu }$-decomposable Bernoulli shift if and only if it holds that $m_{t}=g\left( \eta _{t},\eta _{t-1},...\right) $, where: (i) $ g:S^{\infty }\rightarrow \mathbb{R}^{k}$ is a non random measurable function; (ii) $\left\{ \eta _{t},-\infty <t<\infty \right\} $ is an \textit{ i.i.d.} sequence with values in a measurable space $S$; (iii) $\left\vert m_{t}\right\vert _{\nu }<\infty $; and (iv) $\left\vert m_{t}-m_{t,\ell }^{\ast }\right\vert _{\nu }\leq c_{0}\ell ^{-a}$, for some $c_{0}>0$ and $ a>0$, where $m_{t,\ell }^{\ast }=g\left( \eta _{t},...,\eta _{t-\ell +1},\eta _{t-\ell ,t,\ell }^{\ast },\eta _{t-\ell -1,t,\ell }^{\ast }...\right) $, with $\left\{ \eta _{s,t,\ell }^{\ast },-\infty <s,\ell ,t<\infty \right\} $ \textit{i.i.d.} copies of $\eta _{0}$ independent of $ \left\{ \eta _{t},-\infty <t<\infty \right\} $. \end{definition}

-Decomposable Bernoulli shifts were firstly proposed in \citet{ibragimov1962some}, and they have proven a convenient way to model dependent time series, mainly due to their generality and to the fact that it is much easier to verify whether a sequence forms a decomposable Bernoulli shift than, for example, verifying mixing conditions.
-Virtually all the most common DGPs in econometrics and statistics can be shown to satisfy Definition \ref{bernoulli}. \citet{liu2009strong}, \textit{inter alia }, provide various theoretical results, and numerous examples including ARMA models, ARCH/GARCH sequences, and other nonlinear time series models (such as e.g. Random Coefficient AutoRegressive models and threshold models).
+Decomposable Bernoulli shifts (\citealp{ibragimov1962some}) are a convenient way to model stationary, dependent time series.
+Virtually all the most common DGPs in econometrics and statistics satisfy Definition \ref{bernoulli}. \citet{liu2009strong} provide various theoretical results, and numerous examples including ARMA-GARCH sequences, and other nonlinear time series models (e.g. Random Coefficient AutoRegressive and threshold models).

 We are now ready to present our assumptions.